-Mweya Safari Lodge is located in Queen Elizabeth National Park, placed on a peninsula jutting out onto beautiful Lake Edward.
-The lodge’s position—surrounded by the magical Mountains of the Moon—allows each guest to look out over the Kazinga Channel or Lake Edward from their balcony and take in the magnificent splendor of the park.
+Mweya Safari Lodge in Uganda is located in Queen Elizabeth National Park, placed on a peninsula jutting out onto beautiful Lake Edward.
+The luxury safari hotel's position—surrounded by the magical Mountains of the Moon—allows each guest to look out over the Kazinga Channel or Lake Edward from their balcony and take in the magnificent splendor of the park.

-Mweya Safari Lodge is a collection of 44 rooms and two suites, each defined by their simple safari atmosphere and delightful comfort.
-Individual balconies bring Queen Elizabeth National Park’s majestic natural beauty to the forefront, while private en-suite facilities and cozy furnishings lend to the sense of home.
+Mweya Safari Lodge in Uganda is a collection of 44 rooms and two suites, each defined by their simple safari atmosphere and delightful comfort.
+Individual balconies bring Queen Elizabeth National Park’s majestic natural beauty to the forefront, while private en suite facilities and cozy furnishings lend to the sense of home.
 The suites of Mweya Safari Lodge have additional space, with living areas and sofas and minibars for relaxing refreshments after a day of adventure in the park.

 For those wanting something a bit more select, or families traveling together, Mweya Safari Lodge’s four cottages present the finest accommodations onsite.
 The family cottages—Rwenzori and Royal—embody a secluded “Out of Africa” atmosphere, while the ultra luxurious Queens and Presidential Cottages channel a more exclusive, bygone elegance.
 Each cottage boasts a luxury master bedroom, en suite bathrooms with sunken baths, an additional twin bedroom, large living and dining areas, kitchenettes, and plasma televisions.
 Alternatively, four luxurious tents situated riverside provide guests with a more authentic experience without sacrificing the comforts of luxury.